bhauman/devcards/README.md

 # Devcards

-Devcards helps ClojureScript developers surface graphical artifacts quickly so that they can experience a graphical interactive workflow.
-Devcards are somewhat like iPython Notebook or Gorilla REPL in that they provide version of a visual REPL.
-In contrast to these browser based editing environments Devcards are interactively produced from code that you are editing in your source files using your favorite editor.
+Devcards aims to provide ClojureScript developers with an interactive visual REPL.
+Devcards makes it simple to interactively surface code examples that have a visual aspect into a browser interface.
+Devcards is not a REPL, as it is driven by code that exists in your source files, but it attempts to provide a REPL-like experience by facilitating developers to quickly try different code examples and see how they behave in an actual DOM.

 <img src="https://s3.amazonaws.com/bhauman-blog-images/devcards-action-shot.png"/>

-For example this code will surface an html template that you might be mocking up:
+For example this code will interactively surface a Sablono template that you might be working on:

 ```clojure
 (defcard two-zero-48-view